Diffusion Explainer: Visual Explanation for Text-to-image Stable Diffusion: Related Works

 \section{Related Works}

-\textbf{Interactive Visualizations for Explaining Deep Learning.} Several web-based visualization tools, such as CNN Explainer~\cite{wangCNNExplainerLearning2020}, GAN Lab~\cite{kahng2018ganlab}, and Adversarial-Playground~\cite{norton2017adversarial}, have been developed to help people understand deep learning.
-Google's Machine Learning Crash Course~\cite{google2022machine} employs Tensorflow Playground~\cite{smilkov2017direct}, which provides interactive visualizations for training simple neural networks.
-Moreover, various deep learning concepts are explained by many machine learning researchers and practitioners in their web articles~\cite{goh2017momentum,agnihotri2020exploring,sanchez2021gentle} and blog posts~\cite{olah2023colah} through the use of interactive visualizations.
-Inspired by the success of these previous works, we present \de, an interactive visualization tool that explains text-to-image Stable Diffusion.
+\textbf{Interactive Visualizations for Explaining Deep Learning.} Early tools like ConvNetJS MNIST demo~\cite{karpathy2023convnetjs} and Tensorflow Playground~\cite{smilkov2017direct} enabled users to experiment with simple models and datasets directly in their browsers.
+To explain more advanced techniques, researchers have developed interactive articles~\cite{goh2017momentum,carter2017using,madsen2019visualizing,agnihotri2020exploring,sanchez2021gentle,olah2023colah}, but they often assume prior machine learning knowledge.
+To address the needs of non-experts, interactive visualization tools such as CNN Explainer~\cite{wangCNNExplainerLearning2020}, GAN Lab~\cite{kahng2018ganlab}, and Adversarial-Playground~\cite{norton2017adversarial} were developed.
+Inspired by their success, we develop \de as a web-based interactive visualization to broaden education access to \sd.

-\textbf{Explanations for Stable Diffusion.} Online articles that explain \sd~\cite{bogaard2022an,alammar2022the,hosni2022getting,andrew2023how,andrew2023absolute} often assume that the audience has knowledge about machine learning and use jargon and mathematical equations that can be daunting for non-experts~\cite{alammar2022the,hosni2022getting,andrew2023how}.
-Tutorials in the form of Google Colab notebooks~\cite{patil2022stable,whitaker2022grokking} primarily focus on code implementation, while blog posts for beginners~\cite{bogaard2022an,andrew2023absolute} mostly address deployment and prompt engineering.
-To help users quickly understand how \sd generates an image, \de provides easy-to-understand explanations of its complex architecture and operations, integrating multiple abstraction levels through fluid animations and interactive elements.
+\textbf{Explanations for Stable Diffusion.} Online articles that explain \sd often assume machine learning expertise, using jargons and equations that can be daunting for non-experts~\cite{weng2021diffusion,alammar2022the,hosni2022getting,andrew2023how}, while the articles for beginners~\cite{bogaard2022an,andrew2023absolute} mainly address deployment and prompt engineering.
+Additionally, they focus on either high-level structures~\cite{bogaard2022an,andrew2023absolute} or low-level operations~\cite{hosni2022getting,andrew2023how}, overlooking the need for a comprehensive understanding~\cite{kahng2018ganlab,wangCNNExplainerLearning2020}.
+Google Colab tutorials~\cite{patil2022stable,whitaker2022grokking} require coding skills, posing challenges in learning. \de enables easy experimentation without coding, offering clear explanations for \sd's architecture and operations through interactive elements.